-Having a career sponsor is critical if you want to advance your career.
+Having a career sponsor at work is critical if you want to advance your career.
 It’s not just about what you know but who you know.
 Many decisions will be made about your career when you aren’t in the room.
-It’s important to have people who are in that room that will advocate on your behalf.
+Sponsorship at work will enable you to have people who are in that room that will advocate on your behalf.
 That room may be at your current company or at an external company.
-To advance your career faster, have sponsors at your company and other companies in the industry.
+To advance your career faster, have a sponsor at work and other companies in the industry.

-A Sponsor is a person who will advocate for you.
+A sponsor at work is a person who will advocate for you and your career.
 They are usually more senior in the organization and have an interest in helping you advance your career.
 Sponsors take a direct role in advocating for their protege and putting their reputation on the line.
 This includes making introductions to key connections and open doors that otherwise would not be open.
+Sponsors will recommend you for job openings.
+See a job you’re interested in?
+Learn how to ask your sponsor to refer you to a job.

-How Do You Get a Sponsor For Career Development At Your Current Company
+How Do You Get a Sponsor at Work

 Sponsor relationships are almost always informal and the relationship takes time to form.
 Be patient.
 There are certain steps you can take to fast track sponsorship at work.